craigbarnes/dte/docs/dterc.md

 `bind`
 :   show key bindings

+`option`
+:   show option values

-The _key_ argument is the name of the entry to lookup (i.e. alias name or key string).
+The _key_ argument is the name of the entry to look up (e.g. the alias name).
 If this argument is specified, the value will be displayed in the status line.
 If omitted, a pager will be opened displaying all entries of the specified type.

 `-c`
 :   write value to command line instead of status line